PubInv/general-purpose-alarm-device/Hardware/Documentation/ManufacturingUnitTestTroubleshootingRev2.md

 ### An Assembly Fixture
 We made an assembly assistant / fixture by using a raw PCB with some long #6 screws and nuts to hold at the PCB mounting points.
-![Assembly Fixture View 1](AssemblyFixtureView1.jpg)
+![Assembly Fixture View 1](AssemblyFixtureView1.jpg) Also four 4.40 screws with washers and 4-40 nuts to make a 1/8" spacer for holding the LCD and header for soldering.

 ### Assembly Steps